You can stop buying the pre-packaged stuff now.

 - In a medium-sized mixing bowl, combine the pork, sage, maple syrup, salt, fennel seed, pepper, and paprika.
 Mix gently with your hands until the ingredients are evenly distributed.
 Make sure not to overmix or squeeze the meat.
 You want it to remain tender.

-- Form the pork mixture into small patties while heating a skillet on medium heat with the oil.
+- While heating a skillet on medium heat with the oil, form the pork mixture into small, flat patties with an indentation in the center.
 The oil should get hot without smoking.
 Reduce the heat to medium-low.

 - Add several of the patties and cook, flipping halfway, until nicely browned and cooked through, about 3 or 4 minutes per side.
 If the patties start to over-brown or the oil looks too hot, reduce the burner to low.